flo0909/flaskapp-project/readme.md

 I have used for loops and Python conditionals along with Jinja2 for templating.
 Jinja2 templating was particularly useful for structuring the project aspect.

 **MongoDb:**
-The database schema is available in the repository as: Mongodb Flask App Schema.md
+The database schema is available in the repository as: **Schema.md**

 **HTML:**
 I have decided to use Bootstrap for responsive design although there is the Materialise option available, I am more comfortable with Bootstrap.